 We are looking for people with empathy and passion who are burning for their ambitions and for challenging topics.
 Who bring top performance, want to develop continuously, strive to take responsibility and advance society.

 To strengthen our team, we are constantly looking for doctoral candidates.
-At one of our locations in Augsburg or Bayreuth, you will complement our team.
+At one of our locations you will complement our team.
 During your doctorate, you will benefit from the close integration of innovative research with future-oriented practical projects and attractive courses, as well as from our cooperation with the project group Business & Information Systems Engineering of the Fraunhofer Institute for Applied Information Technology FIT.

 The FIM Research Center, established in 2002 by the Bavarian State Chancellery, is an internationally recognized research institution where research, practice and teaching are combined in a unique way.
 You can find further information in the section About FIM.